 - A&E doctors and ambulance staff will not be able to access your records, even in a life or death situation.

-- Out of hours GPs will not be able to access your records, even if you give them permission.
+- Out of hours GPs will not be able to access your records.

 - Pharmacists will not be able to check your medication records and prescription history.